-This post, written by career and leadership coach Sherry Bevan exclusively for Mums Off Duty, shares the first steps to take when you want to go back to work after a career break.
+This post was written by career and leadership coach Sherry Bevan exclusively for Mums Off Duty.

 When you become a mother, the first few minutes, hours, days and weeks … some might say months even are given over entirely to another being.